Tennessee–Bulgaria National Guard Partnership: Prelude to the partnership

 On November 15, 1990, the People's Republic of Bulgaria was voted out of existence by the 7th Grand National Assembly, a special convocation of representatives from the entire nation for purposes of making Constitutional changes.
-It had been convoked by the Bulgarian Constitutional Assembly election, 1990 on June 10 and 17.
+It had been convoked by the Bulgarian Constitutional Assembly election, 1990, on June 10 and 17.
 Of the 400 seats, the Bulgarian Socialist Party, a mutation of the former Bulgarian Communist Party, won a majority of 210.

 Having abolished the People's Republic, the Grand Assembly created the Republic of Bulgaria on July 12, 1991.
 Its Constitution was the 4th in its history.
 It was defined to be a unitary parliamentary republic.

 The People's Republic of Bulgaria had belonged to the Soviet-Union dominated Warsaw Pact, an alliance of Eastern-bloc nations founded to counter the North Atlantic Treaty Organization (NATO).
-Due to loss of numbers, the Warsaw Pact declared itself disbanded on July 1, 1991, shortly before the creation of the Republic of Bulgaria.
+Due to the loss of numbers, the Warsaw Pact declared itself disbanded on July 1, 1991, shortly before the creation of the Republic of Bulgaria.
 The Soviet Union dissolved itself on December 25 of that year.

 Russia and some states loyal to it went their own way with the Collective Security Treaty Organization of May 15, 1992.
-Most of the former Warsaw-pact nations were left hanging in the balance militarily; that is, the nature and function of their military establishments were uncertain.
+Most of the former Warsaw Pact nations were left hanging in the balance militarily; that is, the nature and function of their military establishments were uncertain.
 Russian forces had withdrawn or were withdrawing.

 Initiation of the partnership

 The first members of the Military Liaison Team arrived in Bulgaria in late July 1993.
-The team chief was Colonel Gary G. Chamberlin accompanied by three more US military personnel.
+The team chief was Colonel Gary G. Chamberlin, accompanied by three more US military personnel.
 Their arrival caused something of a stir.
 On August 13, 1993, Duma, the Sofia daily newspaper, reported that: "four unidentified American Specialists have been roaming about Sofia for about 10 days.
 Without the approval of the government and not known by whose invitation, the guests with US epaulets are staying in the capital’s hotel, Shipka.
-What are they doing here is not fully clear".
+What they are doing here is not fully clear.

 The liaison team's first task upon arrival was to develop a country work plan, a trying event.
 The plan, completed in November 1993, contained a list of 16 quarterly events, a plan for the next quarter of 44 events, and a yearly work plan of 15 core events.
 Although all of the first-quarter events could not be completed, the staff did schedule most of them during the remainder of 1994.
-The interoperability, mutual trust and understanding began to improve.
+The interoperability, mutual trust, and understanding began to improve.